barahilia/blog/_posts/2014-12-13-developaralysis-treatment.markdown

 * learn in depth than in breadth
 * respect good enough solutions

-**TODO**:

-* read a computer language is really simple; learn a new - not much harder
-* this is because of a limited number of concepts, principles that are same
-* optimizations, ideas come once and again under different names and wrappers
-* but if you understand them deeply, you'll see the same core
-* Microsoft released a new true platform once 2 years: COM, COM+, ActiveX, .NET, WinForms, WPF, WinRT - but should you keep up with all of them?
-* our current project is in Web - we learn environment on the way at a good progress
-* npm, bower - all other package managers, are not new under the sun; Unix had rmp for dozens of years, nuget, etc - are essentially the same: they bring order into packages and track their dependencies
-* no need to learn everything; once you learned in depth you will understand the good and the bad fast enough and you may stop at the first appropriate good station

 Take a developer experienced with Java that by bad chance must start working in C\#.
 Oh crap!
 He was used to write `System.out.println("hi")` but now he learns `Console.WriteLine("hi")`.
 And the